About the Youth Employment and Training Programme (YETP)

 Employers shall provide on-the-job training vacancies which possess skill requirements by offering 6 to 12 months on-the-job training to YETP trainees.
 Employers who engage trainees as direct employees for on-the-job training must provide trainees with suitable on-the-job training opportunities and a safe working environment.
 They shall also appoint mentors to guide the trainees throughout the on-the-job training period and assist mentors in formulating suitable training plans for the trainees.
 The Programme Office and the trainees' case managers will keep in touch with the employers and the trainees and providing them with the necessary support.

-Apart from providing trainees with on-the-job training, employers are required to allow trainees to attend relevant off-the-job vocational training courses so that they can acquire further vocational skills.
-Employers must not deduct trainees' wages when the trainees attend such courses.
+Apart from providing trainees with on-the-job training, employers are required to allow trainees to attend relevant off-the-job vocational training courses / examinations so that they can acquire further vocational skills.
+Employers must not deduct trainees' wages when the trainees attend such courses / examinations.

 How to draw up the on-job-training plan for trainees?